Different uses for voting

 Preference ballots combine many motions on one ballot giving them equal priority, flattening the hierarchy of motions and simplifying the rules of order.
 They speed the decision-making process by reducing the number of times a committee must stop to cast and count votes.
 This cuts sequential agenda effects, including tricks such as free-rider and poison-pill amendments.

-Reducing false dichotomies and parliamentary tricks may reduce partisan hostility.
+Reducing false dichotomies and parliamentary tricks is likely to reduce partisan hostility.

 Open primaries give U.S. reps some independence from party leaders.
 This lets the most central Republicans sometimes turn from their arch-conservative comrades and form a majority with the most central Democrats.
-That could happen much more easily and more often if congress used Condorcet's rule to enact policies.
+That can happen much more easily and more often if councils use Condorcet's rule to enact policies.

 The more diverse a council is, the more solutions are offered for every question and the harder it is to build majority support for any one proposals.
-Condorcet's rule finds the top majority, the proposal that beats each of the others, even when no coalition has a majority.
+Condorcet's rule finds the top majority, the proposal that beats each of the others, even when no coalition has a majority advocating it.
+Notice, the options include one to keep the status quo with no change.

 Stability is not rigidity: Well-balanced majorities and stable policies might seem to increase the risk of continuing a policy even when it stops working.
 But accurate elections and policy decisions match changes in the electorate, changing as fast and as smoothly as voters and their reps want — not under reacting then over reacting as old methods do when the majority shifts from one side to the other.